Paul Herman Buck: Early life and education

 Buck was born in Ohio.
-He received a Bachelor's degree (1921) and an MA (1922) from Ohio State University.
+He received a bachelor's degree in 1921 and an MA in 1922 from Ohio State University.
 While an undergraduate, Buck was initiated into the Kappa Sigma fraternity.
 In 1922 he published his first book Evolution of the National Parks System.
 He went to Harvard University for his graduate studies, and received a Master's degree in 1924.
 After studying for one year in Britain and France under a Sheldon traveling fellowship, he joined Harvard as an instructor in history in 1926.
-He received a PhD degree from Harvard in 1935, and in 1936 he became assistant professor of American history at Harvard.
-He was appointed Associate Dean of Faculty in 1938, Associate Professor in 1939, and Dean of Faculty in 1942 at Harvard.
-On October 15, 1945, he became Harvard's first Provost (until 1953).
-In 1955 he became Francis Lee Higginson Professor of History, followed in 1958 by Carl H. Pforzheimer University Professor.
-In 1955-64 he became director of the university's library.
+He received his PhD from Harvard in 1935.